The Renewable Energy Law Review: New Zealand

-As the government approaches the end of its existing energy strategy,26 there has been a notable shift in policy from developing all New Zealand's diverse energy resources (including oil, gas and coal), to an emphasis on accelerating investment in renewable energy generation, including the electrification of transport and process heat to help reduce New Zealand's energy-related emissions.
+As the government approaches the end of its existing energy strategy,40 there has been a notable shift in policy from developing all New Zealand's diverse energy resources (including oil, gas and coal), to an emphasis on accelerating investment in renewable energy generation, including the electrification of transport and process heat to help reduce New Zealand's energy-related emissions.

 The renewable energy sector in New Zealand is not otherwise subject to any sector-specific support or fiscal mechanisms (including feed-in tariffs or renewable portfolio standards).
 While the government continues to champion the NZ ETS as a primary component of New Zealand's strategy to drive the renewable energy sector, the industry and the government has recognised that it cannot be the only driver.

-ii The regulatory framework
+ii The regulatory and consenting framework

-MBIE acts as the regulatory steward of New Zealand's energy regulatory system and is responsible for developing regulatory policy in the energy sector.
+The Ministry for Business, Innovation and Employment (MBIE) acts as the regulatory steward of New Zealand's energy regulatory system and is responsible for developing regulatory policy in the energy sector.
 The Electricity Authority (EA) oversees the efficient operation of the electricity industry, undertakes market facilitation measures and monitors and enforces compliance with electricity market rules.
 The EA is also responsible for the Electricity Industry Participation Code 2010 (the Code).